RenSan888/compnetproject/README.md

     Server uses multithreading or async IO to handle multiple clients concurrently (minimum 2).

     Each client connection is handled in a separate thread or async task.

+# Testing and Metrics Plan
+Test Environments

+    We will simulate the following network conditions using tools like tc (Linux) or a network emulator:

+    Clean Network: No loss, delay, or reordering.

+    Random Loss: Simulated packet loss (5%–10%).

+    Bursty Loss: Groups of packets lost (e.g., 3-5 in a row).

+Metrics to Collect

+    Throughput: Bytes transferred per second.

+    Latency: Time between request and completion.

+    Retransmissions: Number of packets resent.

+    File Integrity: Files checked with SHA-256 hashes.

+    Completion Rate: Percentage of successful transfers.

+# Progress Summary
+What Has Been Implemented So Far:

+    Packet Class Structure:
+    The Packet class has been implemented to encapsulate key transport-layer information:

+    seq_num: Sequence number

+    ack_num: Acknowledgment number

+    flags: Control flags (e.g., 0 = DATA, 1 = ACK)

+    payload: The data carried by the packet

+What Remains to Be Completed:

+from_bytes Method:

+    Required to deserialize a received byte stream back into a Packet object.

+    Needs to validate checksum, extract fields, and handle any errors (e.g., corrupted or truncated data).

+Input Validation / Error Handling:

+    The class currently assumes valid inputs.

+    Could be extended with basic validation (e.g., checking payload size, verifying flags).

+This GitHub was created after making some of the code so the changes don't show who edited it.